stelzinga/MF/Management_Framework-Appendix.md

 The Project Management Institute defines five phases of Project Management:

 1. Conception & Initiation
 Broad definition of the Project, often driven by a Business Case, in turn driven by one of the Change Goals discussed above, which is driven ultimately by a Beneficiary.
 Deliverables:
 - Key Stakeholders: Staff and Suppliers likely involved in executing the different Tasks of the Project and Sponsors (beneficiary of the Project)
 - Business Case: why the expected Results are desired.
 - Goal: clear description of expected Results.

 2. Definition & Planning
-Establish specific Project Objectives according to SMART principles, see [## SMART].
-Deliverables:
+Establish specific Project Objectives according to SMART principles, see [## SMART:
 - Scope Statement
-- Gantt Chart with Project, underlying *Streams* (the completion of which being called a *Milestone*) and *Actions* with Start/End/Complete, Owner, and Status. - Risk Management: details of Risks that could materialise and how to mitigate these
+- Gantt Chart with Project, underlying *Streams* (the completion of each being a *Milestone*) and *Actions* with Start/End/Complete, Owner, and Status. - Risk Management: details of Risks that could materialise and how to mitigate these
 - Communication Plan: manner in which above two items will be reported on over the timeline of the Project including whether Risks have materialised.
 - Definition of KPI, see [##KPI] to be able to perform step 4.